-Beach lined with day-beds, beach club with outdoor cinema, spa and gym, organic farm and school, plant nursery, buffalo herd, chicken coop, dairy, charged laundry service (one load free for guests staying five nights or more), bikes free to borrow, free WiFi.
-In rooms: Klipsch soundbar, gourmet minibar with an ice well, Italian espresso coffee machine, Indonesian single-estate coffee and tea, custom room fragrance and bath products, Cabas bags, bathrobes, yoga mats, air-conditioning.
+Beach lined with day-beds, beach club, spa and gym, organic farm and school, plant nursery, chicken coop, dairy, charged laundry service, bikes free to borrow, free WiFi.
+In rooms: Klipsch soundbar, gourmet minibar with an ice well, Indonesian single-estate coffee and tea, custom room fragrance and bath products, Cabas bags, bathrobes, yoga mats, air-conditioning.
 The Beachfront Suites and up have a Bang & Olufsen speaker or sound-system too, and each villa has a private swimming pool.

 Our favourite rooms

-There are two pools at the hotel: a 33-metre infinity pool (open 7am–7pm) with Flores Sea views at the heart of the action, which – while not strictly adults-only – has a more serene grown-up feel; and a second pool (open 7am–9pm) at the Explorer’s beach club where children can splash about with abandon.
+There are two pools at the hotel: a 33-metre infinity pool with Indian Ocean views at the heart of the action, which – while not strictly adults-only – has a more serene grown-up feel; and a second pool (open 7am–9pm) at the Explorer’s beach club where children can splash about with abandon.
 All villas have a private infinity pool if you want some more intimate soaking, and the lagoon’s mirror-clear waters are a very enticing prospect.

 At the heart of the hotel, the spa pays homage to local culture in both style and spirit.
-It’s housed in a building with a peaked roof like the village’s uma mbatangu dwellings (all the better for communing with the spirit world), and treatments are adapted from shamanic healing rituals using wild herbs, flowers and sea salt, and perhaps a singing bowl or two.
-And holism goes deeper still here, with visiting practitioners in meditation, mindfulness, nutrition and life-coaching, plus Pilates and yoga sessions on top of the cliffs, on the beach or at the hotel’s pavilion.
+It’s housed in a building with a peaked roof like the village’s uma mbatangu dwellings (all the better for communing with the spirit world), and treatments are adapted from shamanic healing rituals using wild herbs, flowers and sea salt.
+And holism goes deeper still here, with visiting practitioners in meditation, mindfulness, nutrition and life-coaching, plus yoga sessions on top of the cliffs or on the beach.
 A gym has strength and cardio-training equipment too.

 Stack your suitcase high with leisurewear of all sorts (swimming costumes, yoga gear, hiking shoes, rash vests), but leave space for numerous new-home accoutrements you’ll pick up in the local villages.

-Massage tables can be brought out to your suite or villa on request, and all rooms and residences have a full cocktail-making kit, plus an ice-maker to get you sundowner ready.
+Massage tables can be brought out to your suite or villa on request, and all rooms and residences have a full cocktail-making kit, plus an ice well to get you sundowner ready.

-The Little Adventurers club (for under-12s) will blow your little ones’ world views wide open, with activities ranging from astronomy to sustainable farming.
-Villas are family sized with a handy kitchen, there’s baby kit aplenty, and babysitting too.
+The Little Adventurers club (for children aged 4–12) will blow your little ones’ world views wide open, with activities ranging from astronomy to sustainable farming.
+Villas are family sized with a handy kitchen, baby kit, and babysitting too.

 The hotel is well kitted out for kids of all ages, but juniors and up will get the most from the experience.